 Staging and preparation would consist of the construction and use of temporary facilities on about two acres of land within the TSA at the DCPP site.
-The temporary facilities that would be built include a RSG storage facility, a temporary warehouse and laydown area, a personnel training and mock-up facilities area, an office and subcontractor facility, and a containment access facility.
-Stormwater draining to Diablo Canyon Creek and the Pacific Ocean could be contaminated by spilled materials during construction and use of these facilities.
-As noted above (Section D.7.2), construction of these facilities will require a SWPPP, which would ensure that soil and sediment disturbance is kept to a minimum and contained to the maximum extent possible.
-Similar to Impacts H-1 (Heavy equipment fuel, oil, or hydraulic line leak or rupture could cause hazardous materials release) and H-2 (Heavy equipment maintenance could cause hazardous materials release) and H-2 (Heavy equipment maintenance could cause hazardous materials release) and H-2 (Heavy equipment maintenance could cause hazardous materials release) and H-2 (Heavy equipment maintenance could cause hazardous materials release) and H-2 (Heavy equipment maintenance could cause hazardous materials release) and H-2 (Heavy equipment maintenance could cause hazardous materials release) and H-2 (Heavy equipment maintenance could cause hazardous materials release) and H-2 (Heavy equipment maintenance could cause hazardous materials release) and H-2 (Heavy equipment maintenance could cause hazardous materials release) and H-2 (Heavy equipment maintenance could cause hazardous materials release) and H-2 (Heavy equipment maintenance could cause hazardous materials release) described in Section D.6, mitigation would be necessary to ensure that spills are kept to a minimum and cleaned up in a timely manner should they occur.
-Mitigation Measures H-1a and H-2a would ensure that Impact W-2 would be less than significant (Class II).
+Based on the project description, approximately 40,000 to 50,000 square feet (0.9 to 1.1 acres) of space would be required for the RSG storage facility, temporary warehouse space, and the laydown area.
+The temporary facilities that would be built include a RSG storage facility, a temporary warehouse and laydown area, a personnel training and mock up facilities area, an office and subcontractor facility, and a containment access facility.
+These areas drain into the existing stormwater drainage system at the site.
+PG&E has a substantial stormwater drainage system that will accommodate any runoff associated with the project.
+Stormwater draining to the Pacific Ocean Diablo Canyon Creek and the Pacific Ocean could be contaminated by spilled materials during construction and use of these facilities.
+As noted above (Section D.7.2), should the total area exceed one acre, construction of these facilities will require a Notice of Intent and SWPPP would be required by the RWOCB, which would ensure that soil and sediment disturbance is kept to a minimum and contained to the maximum extent possible.
+Although the RWOCB would not require a SWPPP for construction less than one acre, the County of San Luis Obispo routinely requires a SWPPP as part of its land use permitting process.
+A SWPPP is recommended for this project to ensure minimal stormwater pollution impact.

+Similar to Impacts H-1 (Heavy equipment fuel, oil, or hydraulic line leak or rupture could cause hazardous materials release) and H-2 (Heavy equipment maintenance could cause hazardous materials release) described in Section D.6, mitigation would be necessary to ensure that spills are kept to a minimum and cleaned up in a timely manner should they occur.
+Mitigation Measures W-2a, H-1a and H-2a would ensure that Impact W-2 would be less than significant (Class II).

-Mitigation Measures for Impact W 2: Construction and use of staging and preparation areas could result in disturbance of sediment or spill of materials that would contaminate stormwater
+Mitigation Measures for Impact W-2, Construction and use of staging and preparation areas could result in disturbance of sediment or spill of materials that would contaminate stormwater